bookofproofs/bookofproofs.github.io/_sources/history/19th-century/philip-flora.md

 ### Mathematical Profile (Excerpt):
 * He is described on Flora's birth certificate as "an Inspector of Decks and Piers".
-* Flora's mother was Isabella McDougall; William and Flora had been married in Leith in August 1864.
 * Flora's birth certificate also informs us that she was born at five minutes past four in the morning and that her birth was registered on 31 May at Tobermory by Jessie McDougall, Flora's aunt, who was present at her birth.
 * Flora was educated in Tain Academy.
 * This Association was providing university level education for over 300 women at the time when Philip began her studies.